Fuelling your fundraiser for Charity

 Good nutrition is critical to how you feel and perform during training and the race.
 So, part of your training programme should include choosing the right foods that will give you enough energy to fuel your body and help it repair and grow.

-Carbohydrates are the most important source of energy for your body when you training for a marathon.
+Carbohydrates are the most important source of energy for your body when you are training for a marathon.
 They should provide 50-60% of your daily calories.
 When starting out, aim for 50% or half your plate to be carbohydrates, which includes both starchy foods (such as breads, rice, pasta, cereals) and fruit and vegetables.
 As your training sessions increase in duration and frequency (to over 60 min a session) you may find you need to increase your intake of starchy foods.

 Typical runner can store 1,800 kcal worth of carbohydrate calories, mostly as muscle glycogen.
 But this will only last for about 2 hours at moderate intensity pace or half the race, so it is important that carbohydrates foods are replenished on a daily basis.
 Muscle glycogen deficits can grow from one workout to the next – if you are running on half empty all the time you will fatigue early and be forced to curtail your training.